Best Extension Ladders: Reach New Heights

 The 4-to-1 rule means that the ladder's base should be placed one foot away from the wall for every 4 feet of ladder height.
 For example, a 12-foot ladder fully extended should be placed 3 feet away from the wall at the base of the ladder.

 Q: What size extension ladder do I need for a two-story house?

 The height of most two-story homes is 20 feet, meaning that your extension ladder should be at least 28 feet to cover the home's height.

 Our top-rated extension ladder is the Ohuhu Aluminum Telescopic Extension Ladder, which includes non-slip end caps for base stability and extra-wide steps for safe climbing.
 But there are several other great options available.

 Q: What is the longest extension ladder?

-Extension ladders are available in many different lengths, with some models even available to reach over 100 feet high.
-For most household work, a 27-foot or 28-foot extension ladder should be sufficient to work on a home up to two-stories.
+Extension ladders are available in many different lengths, with some models able to reach more than 100 feet high.
+For most household work, a 27-foot or 28-foot extension ladder should be sufficient to work on a home up to two stories.

 For a high-quality extension ladder, consider the Ohuhu Aluminum Telescopic Extension Ladder, featuring intelligent locking pins that give you a secure, safe boost.
 The Yvan Telescopic Extension Ladder, which is reinforced with nylon fiber for increased load capacity and stability, is also an excellent choice.